ollej/Twippy/README.md

 a Twitter account.

-Twitter uses OAuth for authentication, which means that you will have to register your own instance of Shoutbridge as an application at http://dev.twitter.com where you need to log in using the account you want the application to tweet as.
+Twitter uses OAuth for authentication, which means that you will have to register your own instance of Twippy as an application at http://dev.twitter.com where you need to log in using the account you want the application to tweet as.